AdobeDocs/certification.en/help/certifications/getting-started.md

 Adobe's certifications are designed to validate the skills and knowledge of professionals working with our digital marketing solutions.

 Get started with technical certifications.
-Learn about the program, and how to navigate through our site pages.
+Learn about the program and how to navigate through our site pages.

 >[!BEGINTABS]